 ASDF contains a number of pre-defined operation classes for common, and even fairly uncommon tasks that you might want to do with it.
 In addition, ASDF contains "abstract" operation classes that programmers can use as building blocks to define ASDF extensions.
 We discuss these in turn below.

 Operations are invoked on systems via operate.

-operate operation component &rest initargs &key force [Generic function] force-not verbose &allow-other-keys oos operation component & rest initargs & key operate invokes operation on system. oos is a synonym for operate (it stands for operate-on-system).
+operate operation component &rest initargs &key force force-not verbose &allow-other-keys oos operation component &rest initargs &key

 [Generic function]